dbmi-bgm/granite/docs/API.md

 If the tag is a flag set *is_flag=True*, the function will now return True or False instead.

-    # Get tag value from INFO

     tag_val <str> = vnt_obj.get_tag_value(tag)

-    # Check flag in INFO

     tag_val <bool> = vnt_obj.get_tag_value(tag, is_flag=True)